sayden/99-rust-exercises/README.md

 21. Insert an element at a given position into a list.
 22. Create a list containing all integers within a given range.
 23. Extract a given number of randomly selected elements from a list.
+24. Lotto: Draw N different random numbers from the set 1..M.